 Our careers are intertwined with our life and thus our health

 When you are frustrated, disengaged and/or not motivated in your work, in short, when there is incompatibility between you and your work for a prolonged period of time your health may suffer.
 During my career I have experienced burnout; I ignored the signs and soon afterwards I was diagnosed with cancer.
 Cancer became a turning point in my career; the treatment went well and I eventually got better.
 I knew that I needed to make a change in my career, I knew what I did not want to do but not what I did want to do; I needed a clear career vision.
 I subsequently worked with a career coach to support and enable me to move forward in my career.
-Is your work and life in balance?
+Is your career in harmony with your life and health?

 Take advantage of career opportunities that come your way